maabed/karak-dashboard-docs/source/index.html.md

 ### installation

-* In Blue dashboard we decided to use a node application by using npm to compile the SASS and LESS files into CSS files.
+* In Karak dashboard we decided to use a node application by using npm to compile the SASS and LESS files into CSS files.
 The following commands should be be used in the terminal.

   - Install the grunt CLI globally by running this command `npm install -g grunt-cli` using the terminal.